-Our SENDCo holds the NASENCo qualification; three teaching assistants are trained ELSA's.
-All our teaching assistants have received training in the use of multi-sensory methods to meet the differing needs and learning styles of the pupils and many staff have received dyslexia and autism training.
-All staff are trained in First Aid and have received Epi-pen training.
-Staff in the Early Years Foundation Stage have received paediatric first aid training.

-Occasionally, a specific need for a child may arise and then specific training will be budgeted for.
-Staff meetings and INSET days are held regularly and will sometimes focus on particular needs within SEND.
+We have a trained ELSA team.
+All our teaching assistants have received training in the use of multisensory methods to meet the differing needs and learning styles of the pupils and many staff have received specific training in specific educational needs such as Makaton training.
+All staff are First Aid trained.
+As a specific need for a child may arises and then specific training is budgeted (such a specific medication training).
+Staff meetings and INSET days are held regularly and additional SEND training is provided during some of these sessions.